Sky (New Zealand): Satellite service

 In April 1997, Sky introduced a nationwide analogue direct broadcasting via satellite (DBS) service over the Optus B1 satellite.
 This allowed it to offer more channels and interactive options, as well as nationwide coverage.
 It upgraded it to a digital service in December 1998.

 While some channels on the UHF platform were shared with other channels, Sky Digital screened the same channels 24 hours a day.
 Orange (later known as Sky 1 and The Box) extended to screening 24 hours a day on Sky Digital but was only available to Sky UHF subscribers between 4 pm and 6 am.
 Discovery Channel was available to Sky Digital subscribers 24 hours a day but UHF subscribers could only receive the channel outside of Trackside's broadcast hours.

-Digital versions of free to air channels have always been available on Sky Digital meaning that some subscribers did not need to purchase any equipment to receive digital TV when New Zealand switched off its analogue service.
-While most free to air channels have been available on Sky Digital, TVNZ channels TVNZ 1 and TVNZ 2 did not become available until the end of 2001.
+Digital versions of free-to-air channels have always been available on Sky Digital meaning that some subscribers did not need to purchase any equipment to receive digital TV when New Zealand switched off its analogue service.
+While most free-to-air channels have been available on Sky Digital, TVNZ channels TVNZ 1 and TVNZ 2 did not become available until the end of 2001, when the two parties entered an agreement to carry the channels in November of that year.
+This caused the channel line-up to be rearranged; in addition, BBC World was added, in a non-exclusive deal, which did not affect overnight carriage of the channel on TV One.

-A SkyMail email service was featured for a time, but was later pulled due to lack of interest (including the wireless keyboards they had produced for it).
+A SkyMail email service was featured for a time starting November 2002, but was later pulled due to lack of interest (including the wireless keyboards they had produced for it).

-The unreliability of the aging Optus B1 satellite was highlighted when the DBS service went offline just before 7 p.m.
+The unreliability of the ageing Optus B1 satellite was highlighted when the DBS service went offline just before 7 p.m.
 NZST (8 a.m.
 London, 3 a.m.
 New York) on 30 March 2006.
 The interruption affected service to over 550,000 customers and caused many decoders to advise customers of "rain fade."
 Due to excessive volume of calls to the Sky toll-free help-desk, Sky posted update messages on their website advising customers that they were working with Optus to restore service by midnight.
 Sky credited customers with one day's subscription fees as compensation for the downtime at a cost to the company of NZ$1.5 million.
-Sky switched its DBS service to the Optus D1 satellite on 15 November 2006.
+Sky switched its DBS service to the Optus D1 satellite, announced in July, on 15 November 2006.
+The satellite enabled the addition of fifteen new channels, including new services for young audiences.
 It later expanded its transponder capacity on this satellite to allow for extra channels and HD broadcasts.